 What happens if you don’t call the police after an accident?

 This depends on the rules set by your state regarding police reports.
-Some states don’t require the police to go to the scene if the damage was too low.
-On the other hand, if you were involved in a car accident but you immediately left the scene, you could be facing criminal prosecution; if said accidents resulted in injuries or deaths, it’s best to call the police straight away.
+Some states don’t require the police to go to the scene if the damage is too low.
+On the other hand, if after thinking about what to do after a car accident, you decide to leave the scene immediately, you could be facing criminal prosecution.
+If said accident resulted in injuries or deaths, it’s best to call the police straight away.